CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 It should be a suitable team for each audit or for each revision.
 It SHOULD appoint a senior auditor (audit team leader) or lead auditor who has overall responsibility for carrying out the audits or revisions.

-The size of the audit / audit team SHOULD be the same as the audit area.
+The size of the audit / audit team SHOULD match the audit area.
 In particular, the competence requirements of the test topics as well as the size and local distribution of the test area SHOULD be taken into account.
 The members of the audit / audit team SHOULD be adequately qualified.

 The neutrality of the audit team SHOULD be ensured.
 In addition, the auditors should also be independent.
 If external service providers are used as auditors or auditors, they SHOULD check their independence and commit them to secrecy.